Lift & Project Systems Performing on the Partial-Vertex-Cover Polytope: Introduction

 As a byproduct we exhibit a very rare example of a combinatorial optimization problem that admits a constant approximation, still a sequence of very strong convex-relaxations (LPs and SDPs) fail to witness the same approximability.
 Even stronger than this, }

-The above negative results bring up another rare phenomenon; for the family of tractable combinatorial optimization problems \pvc, for which $t=\Theta(1)$, \lap-relaxations have unbounded discrepancy.
-The authors are aware only of one more similar result \cite{Mas13}.
+The above negative results bring up another rare phenomenon; for the family of tractable combinatorial optimization problems \pvc, for which $t=\Theta(1)$, \lap-relaxations have unbounded discrepancy; see also~\cite{kurpisz2016hardest,kurpisz2017unbounded} for similar results.
 This is in contrast to many combinatorial optimization problems, and in particular \vc, for which constant-level \lap-relaxations either have integrality gaps matching the best approximability or they even solve tractable variations of the problems.
 Finally, due to the approximation preserving reduction from \vc\ to \pvc~\cite{BB98}, when $t=n^{\Theta(1)}$, our results also imply that \lap\ systems applied on the \pvc\ standard polytope cannot yield new insights for the $\NP$-hardness inapproximability of \vc.
+However, the aforementioned integrality gap lower bounds are tailored to the specific formulation.
+In other words, it is still possible that \lap\ systems might induce much better integrality gaps, given a different LP relaxation for the underlying combinatorial optimization problems.

-We believe that our results are of independent interest also for two more reasons.
-The first reason is that relaxation~\eqref{equa: LP pvc}, for which we establish strong IG \lap\ lower bounds, is defined over two types of variables, i.e. vertex and edge variables corresponding to different semantics.
-IG lower bounds for \lap\ relaxations of such polytopes are very rare (the authors are aware only of one such result~\cite{KM14}).
-The second reason is that it is not well understood under which conditions semidefinite programming delivers better algorithmic properties than linear programming.
-Especially for LPs, the probabilistic interpretation of \iSA\ system (deriving the strongest LPs known), on which we elaborate below, has unified our understanding both for positive and negative results.
-When it comes to SDPs, one needs to employ seemingly stronger arguments that enhances the probabilistic interpretation of the systems with a geometric substance.
-Interestingly, with our technique for showing \lap\ lower bounds, we make explicit that it is possible to devise solutions to LP relaxations that satisfy many PSD conditions, almost trivially.
-For this we identify a generic and remarkably simple condition of solutions to LP relaxations that can fool a large family of PSD constraints (for a high level explanation of the condition see Section~\ref{sec: techniques}).
-We hope that this simple observation can help towards bridging our understanding for LP and SDP relaxations.
+Our contributions are twofold.
+First, we establish strong IG \lap\ lower bounds for LPs defined over two types of variables.
+Lower bounds for \lap\ relaxations of such polytopes are very rare (the authors are aware only of one such result~\cite{KM14}).
+Second, we utilize a generic condition of solutions to LP relaxations that can fool a large family of PSD constraints (for a high level explanation of the condition see Section~\ref{sec: techniques}).